Polkadot-Blockchain-Academy/pba-book/content/substrate/storage/slides.md

 Double check the narrative and example of the `BIG_STUFF` node.
-An example/exercise of some sort would be great, where students call a bunch of `sp_io` functions, visualize the trie, and invoke proof recorder, and see which pars of the trie is exactly part of the proof.
+An example/exercise of some sort would be great, where students call a bunch of `sp_io` functions, visualize the trie, and invoke proof recorder, and see which parts of the trie is exactly part of the proof.